-- 1. Terms and conditions defining and/or limiting the scope of RCIM's proxy voting authority and voting obligations, as agreed upon with the client, may be documented as part of the investment policies and objectives of such client(s). - 2.
+- 1. Terms and conditions defining and/or limiting the scope of RCIM's proxy voting authority and voting obligations, as agreed upon with the client, are documented as part of the investment management agreement and/or Investment Policy Statement of such client(s). - 2.
 RCIM will use its best efforts to vote proxies on behalf of clients and will vote proxies where it is afforded the ability to do so.
 There may be instances, for example, where, at the time the vote is due, client securities have been loaned or other issues exist that prevent RCIM from the ability to vote client proxies. - 3.
 Additionally, RCIM will vote proxies when doing so is in the best interest of its clients.
 In some situations, acting in the client's best interest may include abstention from voting.
-For example, where the cost of voting securities outweighs, the benefits (e.g., voting on international securities where personal appearance is required, not having sufficient information to vote the proxy, etc.), RCIM may act accordingly. - 4.
-All employees will forward any proxy materials received on behalf of clients to Trading and Operations.
+For example, where the cost of voting securities outweighs, the benefits (e.g., voting on international securities where personal appearance is required, not having sufficient information to vote the proxy, a client account has been terminated, etc.), RCIM may act accordingly. - 4.
+All employees will forward any proxy materials received on behalf of clients to the Proxy Manager (which shall be the applicable Portfolio Manager).